 Upon beginning the BMFS Program, each student will be assigned a Program advisor to assist him/her in selecting an appropriate course of study.
-Program advisors are full-time faculty members in the Biomedical Forensic Sciences Program and will have responsibilities such as approving and signing course registration forms, and helping students choose an appropriate course of study.
-Students should initiate a meeting with their Program advisor every semester to be sure they are choosing an appropriate course of study.
+Program advisors are full-time faculty members in the Biomedical Forensic Sciences Program and will have responsibilities such as approving and signing course registration forms, and providing guidance on course selection.
+Students should initiate a meeting with their Program advisor every semester.